 Where to find us

-For help with your student funding enquiries, please go to or write to:
+For help with your student funding enquiries, please go to the ground floor of the Nancy Astor Building or write to:

-Student Funding Unit, 4th Floor, Nancy Astor Building, University of Plymouth, Drake Circus, Plymouth, PL4 8AA.
+Student Funding Unit, Nancy Astor Building, University of Plymouth, Drake Circus, Plymouth, PL4 8AA.

 Got a question about student finances?
 Here’s who to ask…

 We’re here to help with many of your financial enquiries, including

 - Student loans and grants

 - Extra financial support

 For specific queries on any of the following, please contact the relevant team and they’ll be happy to help.